Meet the Instructors

-Twenty years ago, Carmen had the desire to bring the first Salsa Congress to St. Louis.
+Twenty years ago, Carmen had the desire to bring the first Salsa dance convention to St. Louis.
 With hard work, dedication, and love of Afro-Latin culture, music, and dance, her dream came to fruition in October 2010, with her as the Executive Producer of the St. Louis International Salsa/Bachata Congress.
 In its fourth year, the production landed itself on the hit TV show MTV’s MADE (2013).
 The Congress celebrated 10 years of Latin dance production October 2019.
 The spectacular production had to cancel due to the COVID-19 pandemic but will return October 21-22, 2022.

 In June of 2013, Carmen choreographed the salsa scenes in the epic play SOY YO!
 (I AM ME!) production by Gitana Productions.
-SOY YO, Afro-Latina suite which confronted the silent struggle of mixed identity in the Midwest.
-The play was well received and remounted by the Hazelwood School District in January 2014.
+SOY YO, Afro-Latina suite which confronted the silent struggle of mixed identity in the Midwest The play was well received and remounted by the Hazelwood School District in January 2014.

 Carmen is a Christian and not afraid to share the good news of Christ to anyone who will listen.
-Family means more to her than anything, and when she is not teaching, dancing, or producing events, she is with those she loves.
+Family means more to her than anything, and when she is not teaching, dancing, or producing events, she is with those she love.
 Carmen is a motivational speaker and a life and business coach.
 She is also a member of the Tapestry Network, a Christian Women Business organization, a member of Safe Dance Spaces, a Springboard to Learning teaching Artist, a board member of The Missouri Dance organization and Gitana Productions.
-She earned a Bachelor of Science in Biology with a minor in dance from Webster University, a Masters in Business Administration from Fontbonne University, and a certificate in Evidence-Based Coaching (EBC) from Fielding Graduate University in Santa Barbara, CA. She is also a teaching Artist, Life/ Business Coach, and puppet Master / Ventriloquist.
+She earned a Bachelor of Science in Biology with a minor in dance from Webster University, a Master in Business Administration from Fontbonne University, and a certificate in Evidence-Based Coaching (EBC) from Fielding Graduate University in Santa Barbara, CA. She is also a teaching Artist, Life/ Business Coach, and puppet Master / Ventriloquist.

 TO GOD BE THE GLORY!